prisma/specs/introspection/README.md

 * not printing the @relation(references: id) if the foreign key is on the lexicographically lower model

 ## Implementation
+These are the areas where we need to make decisions that go beyond the information contained in the SQL schema returned by the schema describer.

 ### Ids
 * Are identified by the primary key status